sgsbucket/animan-doc/docs/animan/member.md

 ## Invite User
 :::info
+Role: Admin
+Location:
-- Privilege: Admin
+- Page: Profile
-- Location: (page) Profile / (tab) Users
+- Tab: Users
 :::

-Lets you invite a User to join your studio.
-For security reasons, the User must have a Google, Apple, Facebook, or Twitter account to register with.
+Allows you to invite a user to join your Studio.
+For security reasons, the User must have a Google, Apple, Facebook, or Twitter account to register.

 #### Steps

-1. On the profile page and go to “Users” tab panel.
+1. On the "Profile" page, select the "Members" tab.
-1. Click on “+ Invite User” button to bring up a inviting dialog.
+1. Click on the "+ Invite User" button.
-1. Enter the Email address associated with the user's Google, Apple, Facebook, or Twitter account then click the “Send Invitation” button.
+1. Enter the email address associated with the user's Google, Apple, Facebook, or Twitter account then click the "Send Invitation" button.
-1. The invitation email is sent and contains a link for the User to accept the invitation.
-The User may have to check their spam folder.
+1. The invitation email is then sent to the user containing a link to accept the invitation.
+The user may have to check their Spam folder.

 <Screenshot image="/screenshot/profile_members.png">
   <ScreenshotMark x="13.5%" y="85%" width="21%" height="13%" textPosition="right" borderRadius="10px"></ScreenshotMark>